robbell/people-patterns/README.md

-# people-patterns
+# People Patterns
-Patterns and practices for the human side of software engineering
+Patterns and practices for the human side of software engineering.